weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 sidebarweight: 15
 ---

 In this Part 1 of _'Launching Weave Net with Docker Machine'_ you will be introduced to the basics of launching a container network with Weave.

 [Docker Machine](https://docs.docker.com/machine/) makes it simple to create Docker hosts (VMs) on your computer, on cloud providers or within your own data center.
 It creates servers, installs Docker on them, and then it configures the Docker client to talk to them.

+Weave Net makes it simple for Docker containers on different Docker hosts to communicate by placing them all on a software-defined network, automatically allocating IP addresses to containers and allows you to find the IP of any container by a DNS query on its name.
+It does this without requiring an external database (cluster store).

 In Part 1 of this tutorial, you will:

   1. Install Docker Machine and Weave
   2. Launch Weave on to a single VM on VirtualBox
   3. Deploy a basic _"Hello, Weave!"_ application
-  4. Enable {{ weavedns }} to discover the Weave-attached Docker containers on the network
+  4. Use Weave's built-in "micro DNS" server to discover the Weave-attached Docker containers on the network
   5. Communicate with your app and send a message from one container to another using shell commands

-This example uses very simple UNIX tools, and doesn't require any programming skills.

-This will take about 10 minutes to complete.
+This example uses very simple UNIX tools, doesn't require any programming skills and will take about 10 minutes to complete.

 ## What You Will Use